ur-whitelab/hoomd-tf/sphinx-docs/source/building_the_model.rst

   coordinate (row 0), high box coordinate (row 1), and then tilt factors (row 2).

 ``sample_weight`` is a scalar indicating what fraction of the simulation being considered.
-This accounts for if you broke-up your simulation by batching (see :py:class: `tensorflowcompute.tfcompute`).
+This accounts for if you broke-up your simulation by batching (see :py:class:`.tfcompute`).
 Typically, this is only used if you want to correct for this when computing averages.
 If you did not break-up your simulation, it will always be 1.0.